-Congratulations on purchasing the K7VMM mainboard.
-This mainboard has a Socket-A support for the AMD K7 processors.
-The Socket-A processor front-side bus speed is 200/266MHz.
+Thank you for choosing the K7VMM+ mainboard.
+This mainboard has a Socket-A support for the AMD K7 processors which has a front-side bus speed of 200/266 MHz.

-This mainboard has a KM266 chipset that supports a 4X AGP slot for highly graphics display, 100/133 MHz DDR/SDR, and Ultra DMA ATA100 function to provide outstanding high system performance under all types of system operations.
-The mainboard has the built-in AC97 Codec, a CNR (Communications and Networking Riser) slot and 10BaseT/100BaseTX Network Interface.
+This mainboard has a KM266 chipset that supports a 4X specification AGP slot for highly graphics display, 100/133 MHz DDR/SDR, and Ultra DMA ATA100/133 function to provide outstanding high system performance under all types of system operations.
+The mainboard has the built-in AC97 Codec, a CNR (Communications and Networking Riser) slot and a built-in 10BaseT/100BaseTX Network Interface.
 This mainboard has the 128-bit 2D/3D AGP Graphics Accelerator with 32MB frame buffer, supporting AGP 4X 266MHz mode up to 1GB/s bandwidth, which provides a direct connection between the graphics sub-system and memory so that the graphics do not have to compete for processor time with other devices on the PCI bus.
-This mainboard also has a chipset VIA VT6202 supporting the auxiliary USB 2.0, which provides higher bandwidth and is backward compatible with USB1.1.

-It implements Universal Serial Bus Specification Revision 2.0 and is compliant with UHCI 1.1 and EHCI 0.95.
 There is a full set of I/O Ports including PS/2 keyboard and mouse ports, two back-panel USB 2.0 ports, one parallel port, one serial port and one onboard VGA (S3).
-Connecting extended USB modules to the mainboard makes six extra USB ports (header USB2 & 3 for USB1.1; header USB5 for USB 2.0).
+Connecting extended USB modules to the mainboard makes four extra USB 2.0 ports (headers USB2 and USB3).